 Prior to even beginning the fundraising drive, contributions have been received from many individuals and the Hurst, Cook. and Phil and Pat Willis' Foundations.
 Soon, the organization will begin a capital campaign to raise the funds necessary to build and open the museum.
 The campaign will seek grants from governmental and cultural organizations and contributions from individuals, corporations and foundations that have an interest in the project or the growth and development of Grass Lake.
 Once opened, admission fees, ongoing contributions, marketing support from Experience Jackson and volunteer support will fund operating expenses.

-The Michigan Inter-Urban Railway Museum needs your help.
+The Lost Railway Museum needs your help.
 Together, we can grow tourism in Jackson County while telling the story of Michigan's Lost Railway.
 Together, we can stimulate economic development in the Village of Grass Lake and create a stronger sense of community pride.
 Your financial support today will help make this shared community vision a reality.